Sexual Wiring of Women's Breasts

 If men have sex on the brain, they are not alone.
 Recent research found that women’s sensory cortex has three distinct areas corresponding to the stimulation of the clitoris, vagina, and cervix (1).
 To their surprise, researchers found that self-stimulation of the nipples lights up the same areas.
 This sheds further light on the sexual importance of breasts.

-In an earlier post, I discussed some evolutionary reasons for men's fascination in women’s breasts and pointed out that stimulation of the breast plays a key role in women’s sexual arousal and satisfaction.
+In an earlier post, I discussed some evolutionary reasons for men's fascination with women’s breasts and pointed out that stimulation of the breast plays a key role in women’s sexual arousal and satisfaction.

 The permanently enlarged human breast is a peculiarity of our species (2).
 It may have some signaling value in communicating fertility and plays a role in physical attractiveness.